 At a Glance:

 An avid basketball player and father of two, Lance has always been an active, healthy person.
-But in 2012, during a routine checkup, his primary care physician (PCP) noticed some irregularities in his heartbeat and referred him to a cardiologist.
+But during a routine checkup, his primary care physician (PCP) noticed some irregularities in his heartbeat and referred him to a cardiologist.
 When the cardiologist informed Lance that he was experiencing abnormal heart rhythms and he would need a pacemaker, it took Lance by surprise.

 “I’d been seeing that particular doctor for probably five to 10 years and he never noticed anything drastic at all,” said Lance.
 “I’ve always been in shape and I didn’t have any history of heart problems, so it really threw me off.”

 For about a year, everything seemed to go back to normal — Lance went about his daily routine and his pacemaker never went off.
-But in late 2013, after coming back from a trip to Las Vegas, he was suddenly overcome with exhaustion and had to stay home from work the next day.
+But after coming back from a trip to Las Vegas, he was suddenly overcome with exhaustion and had to stay home from work the next day.

 Recognizing something wasn’t right, Lance saw his doctor, who, upon hearing his symptoms, recommended he schedule an appointment with the heart specialists at Cedars-Sinai’s Smidt Heart Institute as soon as possible.